jwdebelius/q2-sidle/docs/source/reconstruction.rst

      --p-region WonderWoman \
      --o-regional-alignment alignment/wonder-woman-align-map.qza

-This will output an alignment file and any ASV sequences whcih wouldn't be aligned to the database, for your own record keeping.
+This will output an alignment file and any ASV sequences which wouldn't be aligned to the database, for your own record keeping.

 ..
 Note::